bordercode/nogales/content/english/blog/The-search-for-new-agricultural-land.md

 > In practice, they function as a micro-society on their own, isolated from the cultural customs of the host society except for commercial activity.

+The Canadian society perspective:

+*“the loyal
+Canadian feels that the Mennonite are slackers; they will not learn English, they have a distinct religion and they would not assimilate with Canadians” (Friesen, 1934, p.
+119).*

+>In 1919, the Canadian government explicitly prohibited further migration of Mennonites to Canada (Warkentin, 1960), adding even more pressures to their plans to expand their model of social organization in that North American country.

+Not withstanding, Mennonite conservative leaders conducted a series of attempts to persuade provincial governments.
+However, the authorities expressed that “a country within a country was impossible to contemplate in Canada” (Sawatzky, 1971, p.
+35).